Who We Are

 Mission & Values

-We need safer spaces and more empathy to understand and connect across our differences.
+We need more empathy and safer spaces to understand and connect across our differences.

-EmPACT Strategies runs workshops that begin the rewiring process for how we can be better allies, through practical guided exercises for building better habits and building communities that serve as resources and spaces for support.
+EmPACT Strategies delivers content that begins the rewiring process for how we can be better allies, through practical frameworks for building better habits and building communities that serve as resources and spaces for support.

 Our work is inspired by these core values: